chainguard-dev/edu/content/en/opensource/apko/getting-started-with-apko.md

 Jul 20 17:20:35.597 [INFO] [arch:x86_64] output OCI image file to /home/nonroot/alpine-test.tar
 ```

-{{< alert icon="ℹ️" text="By default and when no specific building instructions are provided, apko builds images for the `x86_64` architecture." />}}

-From the output, you can see that the image was successfully built at the location `/home/nonroot/alpine-test.tar` in the container, which is shared with your local folder on the host thanks to the volume you created when running the `docker exec` command.
+From the output, you can notice that the image was successfully built at the location `/home/nonroot/alpine-test.tar` in the container, which is shared with your local folder on the host thanks to the volume you created when running the `docker exec` command.
 Because tagging happens inside the container, before using this image you'll need to load the generated `tar` image artifact into Docker with the `docker load` command, on the host machine (your main system).

 To load the tar file into a Docker image, run: